biker2000on/vue-gnucash/node-server/SQLhelp.md

 # SQL Commands to return various info

-SQL commands on a sqlite database for gnucash.
+SQL commands on a sqlite databASe for gnucash.
 Commands are to retrieve info for all parts of a web interface that would include reporting and entering of data.

 ## Returns all expenses grouped by month